griga23/shoe-store/README.md

 The hands-on consists of two labs (see below), and these require Confluent Cloud infrastructure that has to be provisioned before we can start with the actual workshop.
  *  Preparation of required Confluent Cloud Resources: You can either create your infrastructure manually with this [guide](prereq.md) or you can use Terraform for an automatated creation: [Terraform guide](terraform/README.md).

+ *  The complete finished Hands-on can be created automatically with terraform as well.
+Please use this [guide](terraform-complete/README.md)

 ## Workshop Labs
   *  [Lab1](lab1.md): Flink Tables, Select Statements, Aggregations, Time Windows
   *  [Lab2](lab2.md): Join Statements, Data Enrichment, Statement Sets